manosbatsis/vaultaire/docs/core/query-dsl.md

 ## With Vaultaire DSL

-With Vaultaire's `@VaultaireGenerate` and the generated DSL this becomes:
+With Vaultaire's `@VaultaireStateUtils` and the generated DSL this becomes:

 ```kotlin
 // Use the generated DSL to create query criteria